vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 title: Customizing your store’s typography
 description: "A store’s choice in terms of typography is a fundamental step to building its identity.
 Within this environment, learn how to customize typography styles swiftly and with ease using the admin’s interface, without needing to resort to your theme’s code."
 date: "08/07/2019"
-tags: ["customizing", "customize", "customization", "typography", "print", "storefront", "font", "design" ]
+tags: ["customizing", "customize", "customization", "typography", "print", "cms", "styles" ]
 version: "0.x"
 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/style/customizing-your-stores-typography.md"
 ---